selvaje/SE_docs/source/VIRTUALMACHINE/Setting_Ubuntu24.04_for_Spatial_Ecology_course.md

 Test [OpenEV](http://openev.sourceforge.net)

     source ~/.bashrc
-    openev /home/user/jupyter/notebook_gallery/Rasterio/data/world.rgb.tif
+    openev

-You should see the openev software popup and open the the tif file.
+You should see the openev software popup.

 <!---